 Ombrulla implemented an AI Drone Infrastructure Inspection workflow for oil and gas asset integrity teams.
 Drone flights capture high-resolution video of critical infrastructure such as storage tanks and pipelines.
 Ombrulla’s AI models analyze the footage to detect and classify anomalies including cracks, corrosion, paint/coating loss, insulation damage, and potential leaks.

-Ombrulla implemented an AI Drone Infrastructure Inspection workflow for oil and gas asset integrity teams.
-Drone flights capture high-resolution video of critical infrastructure such as storage tanks and pipelines.
-Ombrulla’s AI models analyze the footage to detect and classify anomalies including cracks, corrosion, paint/coating loss, insulation damage, and potential leaks.
-The result is a faster, safer, and more consistent inspection process with traceable visual evidence, enabling earlier intervention and better maintenance prioritization.
+Ombrulla deployed an AI-powered drone inspection workflow to support oil and gas asset integrity teams in monitoring critical infrastructure more efficiently and safely.
+High-resolution drone video is captured across assets such as storage tanks, pipelines, and associated facilities, then analyzed by Ombrulla’s AI models to detect and classify anomalies including cracks, corrosion, coating loss, insulation damage, and potential leaks.
+This enables a faster, safer, and more consistent inspection process with traceable visual evidence, helping teams intervene earlier and prioritize maintenance more effectively.

 Routine and event-driven visual inspection of critical infrastructure - storage tanks, pipelines, and other facilities - using drone data as the primary capture method.